 The most important thing to remember when looking at sample business plans is that they’re samples (that’s why we call them that).
-They’re not pre-written plans that you can use as a plan for your business.
-And anyone who tries to tell you that you can is wrong.
-Or trying to make a buck off of you.
+They’re not pre-written plans that you can pick up and use right out of the box for your business.
+And anyone who tries to tell you that you can is wrong—or is trying to make a buck off of you.

-But that’s not to say that a sample plan isn’t useful.
-This article will help you understand how to make the most of a sample business plan while avoiding some of the following common mistakes:
+This article will help you understand how to make the most of a sample business plan while avoiding some of the following common mistakes.

 Mistake 2: Assuming the sample is perfect